Ring's latest video doorbell is a must-have if you're serious about security - CNN Underscored

 Ring’s most capable video doorbell yet is launching today and we’ve spent the last few weeks with it.
 Yes, the $249.99 Video Doorbell Pro 2 is packed with nearly every bell and whistle imaginable.

 The addition of 3D motion sensors allows the Pro 2 to see more and even map out paths a person takes to reach your doorbell.
 Why does this matter?
 You get a deeper understanding of who or what is approaching your house paired with more accurate alerts.
-In terms of view, it delivers crisp video that shows the ground to the sky in a fisheye orientation.
+In terms of view, it delivers crisp video that shows the ground to the sky in a fish-eye orientation.

-After a long testing period, we’ve found that while there is a lot to like about the Ring Video Doorbell Pro 2, it has some issues with its new integration with Amazon Alexa that lets the virtual assistant answer the door.
+After a long testing period, we’ve found that while there’s a lot to like about the Ring Video Doorbell Pro 2, it has some issues with its new integration with Amazon Alexa that lets the virtual assistant answer the door.
 And at over four times the cost of the entry-level Video Doorbell Wired, it’s not for those on a budget.
 But if you’re after the ultimate doorbell, the Pro 2 makes a lot of sense, especially by ushering in features that tell you a lot more.

 The who, what and how

 Who this is for: The Ring Video Doorbell 2 Pro is a top-of-the-line option for anyone who wants to add security to their home and doesn’t mind paying for the best.
-It’s 1536p camera with extra sensors captures the entire scene, making it easy to see who or what is walking by your door.
+Its 1536p camera with extra sensors captures the entire scene, making it easy to see who or what is walking by your door.

-What you need to know: At $249 the Pro 2 isn’t cheap, but it’s also loaded with features that arguably justify its price tag.
-The video quality is crisp and shows more thanks to a wider field of view.
+What you need to know: At $249, the Pro 2 isn’t cheap, but it’s also loaded with features that arguably justify its price tag.
+The video quality is crisp and shows more, thanks to a wider field of view.
 This allows you to see where a package might be dropped off and a full view of the delivery person.
 3D Motion Detection and Bird’s Eye View ensure more detailed alerts and give you more context of who or what is approaching your doorbell.

 How it compares: The Pro 2’s 3D motion and Bird’s Eye View features are not found in any other doorbells, which give the Pro 2 a big edge.
-Being able to map the path a person took to get to your doorbell isn’t just convenient but it can provide peace of mind.
-The fisheye view makes it easy to see everything and everyone near your door and is, again, something that other Ring doorbells, along with competing doorbells like the Nest Hello, cannot match as they don’t have the wider lens.
+Being able to map the path a person took to get to your doorbell isn’t just convenient, but it can also provide peace of mind.
+The fish-eye view makes it easy to see everything and everyone near your door and is, again, something that other Ring doorbells, along with competing doorbells like the Nest Hello, cannot match, as they don’t have the wider lens.
 Many of the Pro 2’s core features are enabled by new hardware that’s not found on other doorbells.

 Installation is a breeze

 Unlike the Video Doorbell 3 or 3 Plus, the Video Doorbell Pro 2 is hardwired only.
-And you won’t need to buy a new door chime module – it works with your existing chime.
-The most critical part of the install requirements is that you have a doorbell transformer capable of providing between 16 to 24 Volts of power.
+And you won’t need to buy a new door chime module — it works with your existing chime.
+The most critical part of the install requirements is that you have a doorbell transformer capable of providing between 16 and 24 volts of power.
 This is a metal box, generally located near your electrical panel, that converts the standard electrical current of your home to a lower voltage that will power the doorbell.
 You can check your voltage with a multimeter or reach out to a licensed electrician to do so.

-In total, it took us about 15 minutes to install the Pro 2 doorbell and even if you aren’t familiar with doorbell wiring, it should take you about the same amount of time.
+In total, it took us about 15 minutes to install the Pro 2 doorbell, and even if you aren’t familiar with doorbell wiring, it should take you about the same amount of time.
 Everything you need to install the doorbell is in the box, save for an electric drill or screwdriver.
 If you’re not comfortable, we suggest contacting a licensed electrician who can complete the install.

 After the doorbell is installed and you turn the power back on, you’ll use the app to connect it to your Wi-Fi network and install any pending firmware updates.